fernand0/WiFinder/README.md

 MacFinder
 ========
 It checks the connected devices in the local network and stores them in a file.
+It uses the MAC address of the devices.
 It also allows to name the devices (like Fing for Android).